cfss-old/fa17_hw01/README.md

 ![My photo](/Users/ipekcinar/Desktop/CFSS/HW01/ipekphoto.png)

 You can see a photo of myself above.
 I am currently pursuing a masters degree with a concentration in political science.
+My thesis focuses on democratic backsliding in Turkey and Poland.
 The following are the list of institutions I attended/currently attending.

 * Koc University in Istanbul/Turkey for Bacholers Degree
 * University of Chicago in Chicago/USA for Masters Degree

-You can find my linkedin profile at the following link: (https://www.linkedin.com/in/ipek-cinar-40074795/)
+Here is my linkedn profile [LinkedIn account](https://www.linkedin.com/in/ipek-cinar-40074795/)